Think Future Breakaway Sessions

 Making Business Future-Fit

-Ian Gourley: Creative Director, Barrows Design and Manufacturing (PTY) Ltd
+Ian Gourley: Barrows Design and Manufacturing (PTY) Ltd

 Resilience, Imagination, Ingenuity …. these are the characteristics we seek to nurture in all young children.
 These are the same characteristics that define successful entrepreneurs.
 How do we build an ecosystem that nurtures social entrepreneurship?

-Four dynamic social entrepreneurs, driven by passion and purpose, will share their personal journeys of success and failure, highlighting the essential ingredients of an enabling ecosystem.
+Four dynamic social entrepreneurs, driven by passion and purpose, shared their personal journeys of success and failure, highlighting the essential ingredients of an enabling ecosystem.

 Kopano Matlwa Mabaso: Author, Spilt Milk and Coconut